-6.14 Canopy erection test
+6.13 Canopy erection test

-- 6.14.1 This test is required only for partially enclosed and self-righting partially enclosed lifeboats.
-During the test the lifeboat should be loaded with the number of persons for which it is to be approved. - 6.14.2 If the lifeboat is partially enclosed, but not self-righting, it should be demonstrated that the canopy can be easily erected by not more than two persons. - 6.14.3 If the lifeboat is partially enclosed and self-righting, it should be demonstrated that the canopy can be erected easily by not more than two persons in two minutes or less. - 6.15 Additional tests for self-righting partially enclosed and totally enclosed lifeboats
+- 6.13.1 This test is required only for partially enclosed lifeboats.
+During the test the lifeboat should be loaded with the number of persons for which it is to be approved. - 6.13.2 If the lifeboat is partially enclosed it should be demonstrated that the canopy can be easily erected by not more than two persons.

+6.14 Additional tests for totally enclosed lifeboats